partlyhuman/qchord/soundfont/readme.md

 ## Software

+The widest array of software seems to be that bundled with the drivers for the sound cards mentioned above.
+The TerraTec FTP site has outstanding archives of these, though they need to be run in DOS and/or Windows 98/2000: ftp://retronn.de/driver/TerraTec/EWS/ ftp://retronn.de/driver/Guillemot/MaxiSound64HomeStudio/

+Others:

 https://www.fmjsoft.com/awavestudio.html#main

 http://www.studio4all.de/htmle/welcomeewst.html

 http://web.archive.org/web/20080314220936/ftp://www.ews64.com/download/vsampler17b1.zip

-The widest array of software seems to be that bundled with the drivers for the sound cards mentioned above.
-The TerraTec FTP site has outstanding archives of these, though they need to be run in DOS and/or Windows 98/2000: [EWS](ftp://retronn.de/driver/TerraTec/EWS/) [Guillemot Maxi Sound 64 Home Studio](ftp://retronn.de/driver/Guillemot/MaxiSound64HomeStudio/)

 ## Compared to GSSBK080